Replacing a cell ( or single battery) within a Battery Array

 To use plain language consider the new battery to be juicer, more chemically and electrically active.
 The charger sees the group batteries as one battery.
 However, the new battery during charge will charge up quicker, then continue to overcharge while the older batteries catch up.
 During discharge, you guessed it, the new battery will discharge faster and over-discharge.
 This over cycling will bring the new battery to the level of the others and it may fail before the older batteries.

 Mixing old and new batteries is never a good idea.
 Batteries age over time, when tied together in a single battery bank the batteries act as and are treated as a single battery resource.
-The limit of this resource is the oldest, weakest battery within the array.
+The limit of a battery string is the oldest, weakest battery within the array.
 Batteries within a battery bank should all be identical.
 At minimum the batteries should be of the same construction and rating.
 Batteries from different companies with the same/similar specifications may have differing resistance.
 This too will affect how each battery is treated within the group (string).

 New Battery in Old string